StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 {% endtab %}
 {% endtabs %}

-#### Send components

-Components can be sent to StackState using the `self.component(id, type, data)` method.
 The method requires the following details:

 * **id** - string.
 A unique ID for this component.
 This has to be unique for this instance.
 * **type** - string.
 A named parameter for this type.